joonito/Unity-Warcraft/README.md

 ![Image will show up please wait](./Images/GroupMovement.gif)
 ### Unit group movement
 A Group doesn't merge in to the one point.
-It maintains its formation always.
+It always maintains its formation.

 ![Image will show up please wait](./Images/FootmanSpawner.gif)
 ### Unit spawner
-A spawner will spawn a unit every 10 secs.
+A spawner will spawn a unit every 10 seconds.